nathan-nguyen/algo/README.md

 8. LinkedList

-- Dont hesitate to use extract variables to simplize the problem
+- Dont hesitate to use extra variables to simplize the problem

 // -------------------------------------------------------------------------------- //